 The College of Environmental Design and its departments do not admit undergraduate students directly.
 All applicants seeking to enroll in an undergraduate degree offered by the College must complete the process through Cal Poly Pomona's Office of Admissions.
 For requirements, deadlines and instructions, please see:

-- Undergraduate Admissions for Freshmen and Transfer Students
+- Undergraduate Admissions for Freshmen, Transfer and Out-of-State Students

 - Graduate Admissions for Masters Programs

 - International Admissions for Freshmen, Graduate and Transfer Students